symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

     {{ component('random_number', { min: 5, max: 500 }) }}

 But what's up with those ``LiveProp`` attributes?
-A property with the ``LiveProp`` attribute becomes a “stateful” property for this component.
+A property with the ``LiveProp`` attribute becomes a "stateful" property for this component.
-In other words, each time we click the “Generate a new number!” button, when the component re-renders, it will *remember* the original values for the ``$min`` and ``$max`` properties and generate a random number between 5 and 500.
+In other words, each time we click the "Generate a new number!" button, when the component re-renders, it will *remember* the original values for the ``$min`` and ``$max`` properties and generate a random number between 5 and 500.
 If you forgot to add ``LiveProp``, when the component re-rendered, those two values would *not* be set on the object.

-In short: LiveProps are “stateful properties”: they will always be set when rendering.
+In short: LiveProps are "stateful properties": they will always be set when rendering.
 Most properties will be LiveProps, with common exceptions being properties that hold services (these don't need to be stateful because they will be autowired each time before the component